 [Table 1 about here]

-As Table 1 shows that most of the participants were adults, the average age of 42.
+Table 1 shows that most of the participants were adults, with an average age of 42.
 Most of them had a minimum education of 12 years, with 43% of participants holding a college degree.
 The average sentence length was approximately four years.
 Three prisoners were sentenced to life in prison, and another prisoner was sentenced to 25 years in prison.
 According to data from the Israel Prison Service System, the offenses committed by the participants could be classified into four categories: violent crimes, including murder, manslaughter or attempted murder; domestic violence, including negligent and violence against a minor or murder of a spouse; drug offenses and economic offenses, such as fraud, embezzlement, theft, and robbery.

-These data are consisted with the general female prisoner's population in Israel.
-Although highest female prison population rates are in the U.S.A.
-(1.3% female prisoners in Israel comparing to 12.3% of female prisoner in the United States) (USSC, 2019) there are some sociodemographic similarities between incarcerated female population in both countries.
-Female prisoners both in Israel and United States, are older than male prisoners, they convicted in similar offenses (drug and violence) and have lesser sentence length compare to men.
+These data are consistent with the general female prisoner population in Israel.
+Although the United States has the highest female prison population rates (1.3% female prisoners in Israel compared to 12.3% female prisoners in the United States) (USSC, 2019), there are some sociodemographic similarities between incarcerated female populations in both countries.
+Female prisoners both in Israel and the United States are older than male prisoners, were convicted for similar offenses (drug and violence) and have shorter sentence length compared to men.

 [Table 2 about here]

-More than 45% of the participants had not reported experiences of any type of abuse.
-The information about the abuse came from self-reports of the participants of their life stories.
-No specific question was asked about the abuse.
-The participants were asked to tell about their lives freely.
-The inmates volunteered and reported very personal details in their life story, addressing the difficulties with family members and spouses.
-The focus of the interview was to let them speak freely and allow them to explain in their own words why they broke the law.
-In addition, most of the prisoners who didn't reported of abuse, grew up in established families, where highly educated, developed professional careers and were mostly sentenced for economic offenses.
-These offenders are characterized of less victimization history and their criminal acts are driven mostly from a desire to help others and personal gain (Daly, 1994; Gottschalk, 2020; Mostert, 2018) or personality traits (van Herwaarden, 2016).
+More than 45% of the participants did not reported experiences of any type of abuse.
+The information about abuse came from self-reports of the participants telling their life stories.
+No specific question was asked about abuse.
+The participants were asked to freely tell about their lives.
+The inmates volunteered and reported very personal details from their life stories, addressing the difficulties with family members and spouses.
+The focus of the interview was to let them speak freely and allow them to explain in their own words why they had broken the law.
+In addition, most of the prisoners who didn’t report abuse, grew up in established families, were well educated, had developed professional careers, and were mostly sentenced for economic offenses.
+These offenders were characterized by less victimization history, and their criminal acts were driven mostly from a desire to help others and to obtain personal gain (Daly, 1994; Gottschalk, 2020; Mostert, 2018) or by their personality traits (van Herwaarden, 2016).

 Data Collection